hal-efecan/click-slider/README.md

 # JavaScript Slider

-this was a quick exercise in DOM manipulation using JavaScript with the aim of creating a dynamic Image slider  which has both Prev/Next Buttons as well as Slide specific buttons for the user to navigate with.
+this was a quick exercise in DOM manipulation using JavaScript with the aim of creating a dynamic image slider  made up of prev/next buttons as well as slide specific buttons for navigation functoinality

 ### Objectives/ ToDos